prometheus/test-infra/tools/commentMonitor/README.md

 - `PR_NUMBER`

 ## Extracting arguments
-The `regex_string` provided in `eventmap.yml` is then used to parse the comment into separate arguments.
+The `regex_string` provided in `eventmap.yml` is used to parse the comment into separate arguments.
 Additionally, some internal args are automatically set, eg. `PR_NUMBER`.

 Using [regex named groups](https://godoc.org/regexp/syntax) is mandatory so that each comment argument is named after the regex group.

-For example, the following regex will create a file named `RELEASE` with the content of the capture group:
+For example, the following regex will create an argument named `RELEASE` with the content of the capture group:
 ```
 (?mi)^/prombench\s*(?P<RELEASE>master|v[0-9]+\.[0-9]+\.[0-9]+\S*)\s*$
 ```